education-ai/adaptive-learning-path/README.md

 <h2>NOTE</h2>
 It is important to note that this is an experimental feature that should not be used in a productive environment.

-<b>DO NOT INSTALL IT IN AN ALREADY PRODUCTIVELY USED INSTANCE OF MOODLE AS THIS COULD DAMAGE AND DELTE YOUR COURSES.</b>
+<b>DO NOT INSTALL IT IN AN ALREADY PRODUCTIVELY USED INSTANCE OF MOODLE AS THIS COULD DAMAGE AND DELETE YOUR COURSES.</b>

 Tested with MOODLE Version 3.11 (Build: 20210517).
 Be aware that the code may not meet the Moodle guidelines.